15 Top UK Non-GamStop Bookmakers for 2026

 Q2: How do offshore in-play feeds compare to UKGC ones?

 Top-tier offshore operators use Sportradar and Genius Sports — the same feeds as the UKGC mainstream.
-The data quality is functionally identical.
-Lower-tier offshore operators use cheaper feeds with longer delays; those should be avoided for in-play purposes.
-The difference is operator-specific, not category-specific.
+The data quality is functionally identical, including settlement speed and goal/card timing accuracy.
+Lower-tier offshore operators use cheaper feeds with longer delays and occasional stat errors; those should be avoided for in-play purposes.
+The difference is operator-specific, not category-specific — check the feed provider in the operator's terms before placing an in-play accumulator.

 Q3: What is the typical accumulator boost or insurance offer offshore?